Planning and Urban Design at James Cook University

 At the same time, electives are taught in various other parts of the world – such as Cairns, Venice, Townsville, Chiang Mai, and more – allowing students to be exposed to different cultural environments and be prepared for the realities of the profession.

 Ultimately, this 16-month postgraduate degree program will help students develop their inquisitive minds and design skills.
 Moreover, they will have the opportunity to undertake an independent research project, as well as an internship during their last term, where they will gain experiential knowledge and build professional networks.
-More information about the program can be found here.

 “The Master of Planning and Urban Design (Majoring in Disaster Resilience and Sustainable Tropical Urbanism) at James Cook University, Singapore, is an exciting opportunity to develop your expertise in cities and design in globally connected, liveable Singapore,” says Associate Professor Lisa Law, Tropical Urbanism and Design Lab, College of Science and Engineering, James Cook University.
 “It is a professionally accredited degree that focuses on cities that improve liveability in a changing climate, with graduates able to deliver functional, sustainable urban environments that are resilient to disasters.”